How To Do Box Stitch Sewing Machine? Let’s Make A Strong Bag Strep

 Position the Needle and Start Inside the Edge

 I’ve got my fabric lined up and ready to go.
-I’m placing the presser foot down and positioning my needle just a little in from the edge.
+I’m placing the presser foot down and positioning my needle just a little in from the edge of the pockets.

 I’m definitely not right at the edge, because if that thread ever breaks, my whole stitch could unravel.
 I lower the needle and take about 2–3 short straight stitches forward to secure the start.
 That’s the perfect length for a variety of materials.